Hossein Hosseini (footballer, born 1992): International career

 In the 2022 FIFA World Cup during Iran's match against England, Hosseini was brought on as a concussion substitute after starting goalkeeper Alireza Beiranvand collided with a teammate, defender Majid Hosseini.
 This was the first use of a dedicated concussion substitute during a World Cup.
 Beiranvand had also broken his nose.
 The match ended with Iran scoring 2 goals and conceding 6.

 Personal life

 Hosseini got married in May 2017.
 He named Manuel Neuer and Mehdi Rahmati as his role models.
 Since childhood, he has supported Esteghlal.

+On 8 January 2026, Hosseini publicly supported the 2025–2026 Iranian protests on his Instagram, stating: "This is not called (economic) 'conditions', this is called injustice against the people."